aheirich/AMI2/doc/toplevel.md

 The reason for two designs is that Legion is currently an experimental open source programming platform without a guarantee of long term support.
 The Redis design will incorporate existing stable open source software packages where appropriate.
+The designs differ only in the back-end data processing pipeline.

-[Clients](client.md) interact with the rest of the system through communication protocols and are oblivious to the difference between the two designs.
+[Clients](client.md) interact with the rest of the system through communication protocols and are oblivious to the difference between the two backends.

 [Testing](testing.md) is described here.

 ## Data flow
 Please see Figure 1: system data flow.

-Frames of instrument telemetry enter the system through a Data Source.
+Frames of event data enter the system through a Data Source.
-At SLAC the SharedMemoryDataSource receives XTC telemetry from the Data Acquisition system delivered by RDMA.
+At SLAC the SharedMemoryDataSource receives XTC events from the Data Acquisition system delivered by RDMA.
 A FileDataSource drives the system in offline mode.
 The system can be extended with new data sources (e.g. xyzDataSource).